 I encourage readers to visit Dwayne’s BodyInMind site to learn more about his vision of beauty: bodyinmind.com/ideas.htm

-But first, between the studio and the big falls bordering Canada and the United States, we made a couple stops where I was shown the local beauty.
-Okay, I know you Canadians reading this think I’m talking about those Tim Horton’s coffee shops (like our Starbucks but about ten times as many – lol), but I’m really referencing the amazing natural landscape of the Hamiton area.
-You know, Las Vegas is pretty flat so we don’t have any waterfalls — hey, we barely have water.
-Quite the contrast, my trip through Canada reminded me a bit of my Oregon years with lots of waterfalls, tall trees and gray skies.
+But first, between the studio and the big falls bordering Canada and the United States, we made a couple of stops where I was shown the local beauty.
+Okay, I know you Canadians reading this think I’m talking about those Tim Horton’s coffee shops (like our Starbucks, but about ten times as many – lol), but I’m really referencing the amazing natural landscape of the Hamiton area.
+Las Vegas is pretty flat, so we don’t have any waterfalls — hey, we barely have water.
+Quite the contrast, my trip through Canada reminded me of my Oregon years with many waterfalls, tall trees, and gray skies.

 With Hamilton behind us, we were only a short drive away from Niagara Falls, Canada.
-As mentioned earlier, I’ve never been to Niagara falls – Canada or US side – although it’s been on my list of places to visit for years.
+As mentioned earlier, I’ve never been to Niagara Falls – Canada or the US side – although it’s been on my list of places to visit for years.
 I knew it was something to see, but I had no idea of its true beauty.
 And powerful – beyond belief.
 The amount of water that passes those falls each day is astounding.
-So, with the falls just a few feet away I rented my barrel for my legendary once-in-a-lifetime trip to make the record books.
-Okay, I’m just kidding about that part (ha) but it was amazing to experience the falls up close.
+So, with the falls just a few feet away, I rented my barrel for my legendary once-in-a-lifetime trip to make the record books.
+Okay, I’m just kidding about that part (ha), but it was amazing to experience the falls up close.

 A.D. at Niagara Falls, Canada.